 Authors Peter Harris and Shirley Reiff Howarth have set out to document the best corporate art programmes worldwide - the first time this has been attempted.
 It has taken them some five years to compile the work, and point out that were the art they examine found in one museum, it would be one of the finest in the world.

 This definitive book offers a fascinating look behind the scenes into what was traditionally the private world of corporate art collections.
-Reviewing progress in the field of corporate art programs and illustrating examples of best practice, the book explores how art collections are utilized in ever more creative ways, and examines the involvement of business in promoting and supporting museums and artists through a wide-ranging variety of art programs.
+Reviewing progress in the field of corporate art programmes and illustrating examples of best practice, the book explores how art collections are utilised in ever more creative ways, and examines the involvement of business in promoting and supporting museums and artists through a wide-ranging variety of art programmes.
 It documents how many hundreds of companies worldwide – from major blue-chip corporations to hospitals, hotels, airports and retailers – are using art to benefit both their businesses, and to promote their core values and philanthropic interests to both their staff and to the wider community.
-In many cases these programs offer a tantalizing first glimpse of treasures previously hidden from public view behind closed doors.
+In many cases these programmes offer a tantalising first glimpse of treasures previously hidden from public view behind closed doors.

 - The Community wins – both locally and nationally – because it has a local champion endorsing the cultural life of a region.

 - The artist wins, because they attract commercial patronage and thus establish greater exposure and new audiences for their work.